justinfagnani/dom-templating-api-proposal/EXPLAINER.md

       MultiPropertyPart.
     - If the attribute name starts with `@` or `?`, throw.
     - Else create and attach a MultiAttributePart.
-- Else if the position is attribute name
+- Else if the position is an attribute name
-  - If the next string starts with whitespace or tag end, create an attach an ElementPart
+  - If the next string starts with whitespace or tag end, create and attach an ElementPart
   - Else throw
 - Else if the position is comment text, create and attach a CommentPart